hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 ### Guard Duty

 * Centralized threat detection service that uses ML to continuously monitor for malacious behaviour.
 It receives feeds from 3rd parties like Proofpoint and Crowdstrike about known malacious domains and IP addresses.
+It is used for threat detection, not for protocol compliance
 * Allows you to monitor CloudTrail logs, VPC flow logs and DNS logs
 * Anomaly detection by learning what normal behaviour looks like in your account and alerts of any abnormal malacious behaviour

 ### Macie